dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/new-field.md

 * Update [Create.cshtml](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie30/Pages/Movies/Create.cshtml) with a `Rating` field.
 * Add the `Rating` field to the Edit Page.

 The app won't work until the DB is updated to include the new field.
-If run now, the app throws a `SqlException`:
+Running the app now would throw a `SqlException`:

-`SqlException: Invalid column name 'Rating'.`
+> `SqlException: Invalid column name 'Rating'.`

-This error is caused by the updated Movie model class being different than the schema of the Movie table of the database.
+This exception is caused by the updated Movie model class being different than the schema of the Movie table of the database.
 (There's no `Rating` column in the database table.)

-There are a few approaches to resolving the error:
+There are a few approaches to preventing this exception:

 1. Have the Entity Framework automatically drop and re-create the database using the new model class schema.
 This approach is convenient early in the development cycle; it allows you to quickly evolve the model and database schema together.
 The downside is that you lose existing data in the database.
 Don't use this approach on a production database!
 Dropping the DB on schema changes and using an initializer to automatically seed the database with test data is often a productive way to develop an app.